brjens/Todo/README.md

 # ToDo App

 A small simple app I'm making to improve and display my skills.
-I made the app in linux, used all the git version control in CLI and I write the readme in Vim.
+I made the app in linux, used git CLI and I write the readme in Vim.
-I also decided to use recylcerView which is probably overly complicated.
+This could be done better if I'd not started with a navigationdrawer layout.
+Before this I'd never worked with fragments or recyclerview.

 ## Features